 Eligibility Guidelines for Applicants to Venator Community Fund

 These eligibility guidelines outline the criteria that all applications for Venator’s Community Fund must adhere to.
-Before applying to one of Venator’s Community Funds, please read the guidelines below carefully.
+Before applying to Venator’s Community Fund, please read the guidelines below carefully.

 For the purpose of these guidelines, the following terms will be used:

-- Community Fund: the funds from which the grants will be distributed (Together Fund and Bright Ideas Fund)
+- Community Fund: the fund from which the grants will be distributed

 - Grants: the total amount that will be awarded to each grantee